-- The school budget received from the Local Authority includes money for supporting pupils with SEND.
+• The school budget includes money for supporting pupils with SEND.
 The Headteacher then decides on the budget for SEND in consultation with school governors and based on the needs of pupils in the school.
-We may receive an additional amount of 'top-up' funding for pupils with higher level needs. - We will use our SEND funding in the most appropriate way to support your child.
-This support may include some individual or small group teacher or teaching assistant support.
+We may receive an additional amount of 'top-up' funding for pupils with higher-level needs.

+• We will use our SEND funding in the most appropriate way to support your child.
+This support may include some small group teacher or teaching assistant support or some individual support from a teaching assistant e.g. reading intervention.
 The funding may also be used to put in place a range of support strategies.
 Additionally, SEND funding may be used to purchase specialist equipment or support from other support services etc.